Did Provider Fatigue Contribute to This Patient’s Death?

 At 7:50 AM, the patient was escorted to the examination room.
 He now complained of cough, sneezing, body aches, and nasal congestion.
 The patient was noted to be afebrile (although no vital signs were recorded).
 On exam by the nurse, his respirations were easy but with decreased breath sounds on the right to auscultation.
 The nurse noted the patient was advised to quit smoking.

 The patient did not follow up with his primary care doctor.
 Less than 48 hours later, he collapsed at home.
-Emergency medical services found the patient to be asystolic and apneic.
-Defibrillation and cardiopulmonary resuscitation were given, and the patient was transported to the emergency room, where he was pronounced dead on arrival.
+Emergency medical services found the patient to be asystolic and apneic and responded with defibrillation and cardiopulmonary resuscitation.
+The patient was transported to the emergency department, where he was pronounced dead on arrival.
 An autopsy determined the cause of death to be bacterial pneumonia.

 The claimant alleged that failure to diagnose and treat bacterial pneumonia led directly to the patient’s death.